aws/aws-rds-odbc/docs/limitless/limitless.md

 The Limitless Monitoring Feature achieves this by periodically polling for available transaction routers and their load metrics, and then caching them.
 When a new connection is made, the library allows calls to select a transaction router from the cache using a weighted round-robin strategy.
 Routers with a higher load are assigned a lower weight, and routers with a lower load are assigned a higher weight.

 ## Use with Other Features
-The Limitless Connection Feature is compatible with authentication type features such as the IAM and AWS Secrets Manager.
+The Limitless Connection Feature is compatible with AWS authentication methods.
+See more about the supported AWS authentication methods [here](../authentication/authentication.md).

 > [!WARNING]\
-> The Failover feature is also compatible with the Limitless Connection Feature.
+> We don't recommend enabling both the Failover and Limitless Connection feature at the same time.
-However, we don't recommend using them with the Limitless Connection Feature because they're not designed to be used with Aurora Limitless Database.
+> While it won't result in issues, the Failover feature was not designed to be used with Aurora Limitless Database.
-They don't provide any extra value, and add unnecessary computation and memory overhead.
+> Enabling both features will introduce unnecessary computation and memory overhead with no added benefits.

 ## Sample Code
 [Limitless Example](./limitless_example.cpp)